 a.
 Type the number into the field.
-As you type, the application lists those devices available for signing in that match the number (for more information on defining devices, see Managing Sign In Devices, page 4-7).
+As you type, the application lists those devices available for signing in that match the number (for more information on defining devices, see Managing Sign In Devices, page 4-8).
 The more you type, the shorter the list becomes.
 The list contains the name and extension number for each matching device.

 If the Device List under the File > Options > Device List tab is empty, all devices associated with the application user are available for signing in to Cisco Unified Attendant Console Standard.
-For more information, see Assigning Devices to Application Users to Enable Directory BLF, page 2-8.
+For more information, see Assigning Devices to Application User to Enable BLF for Directory Contacts, page 2-8.